elalienx/3rs-of-software-architecture/README.md

 These aren't the only things to consider, but they are immediate red flags.
 Fortunately, there are a few easy rules to follow to fix problems associated with those above:

 1. **Formatting:** Invest in an automatic formatter.
 Find one your team agrees on and integrate it into your build process.
 There's nothing that wastes more time and money during code reviews than formatting arguments.
 Get a formatter and never look back!
 In this project we will use [Prettier](https://prettier.io).
-1. **Variable and Function names:** Use meaningful and pronounceable variable/function names.
+1. **Variable and Function names:** Use meaningful and pronounceable variable and function names.
 Code is for people, and only incidentally for computers.
 Naming is the biggest thing that communicates the meaning behind your code.
 1. **Amount of function arguments:** Limit your function arguments to between 1-3.
 Having 0 arguments implies you're mutating state or relying on state coming from somewhere else other than your caller.
 More than 3 arguments is just plain hard to read.
-Refactoring becomes difficult because there are so many paths your function can take the more arguments it has.
-Making unit testing even harder to implement.
+Refactoring becomes difficult because there are so many paths your function can take the more arguments it has, making unit testing even harder to implement.
 1. **Function length:** The main point is that your function should do ONE thing, and ONE thing only.
 If your function, which calculates the price of an item after taxes, first has to connect to the database, look up the item, get the tax data, and then do the calculation, then it's clearly doing more than one thing.
 Long functions typically indicate too much is happening.
 1. **Nesting levels:** More than two levels of nesting can imply poor performance (in a loop), and it can be especially hard to read in long conditionals.
 Consider extracting nested logic into separate functions.